Logo-stateuniv

 Financial Aid

-Atlantic Cape Community College provides financial aid to eligible students to help them meet their educational expenses.
+Financial aid is offered to eligible students to help them meet their educational expenses.
 The different forms of financial assistance available include federal and state grants, loans, work-study opportunities, and scholarships.
-To apply for financial aid from the Atlantic Cape Community College, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
+To apply for financial aid, students are required to submit the Free Application for Federal Student Aid (FAFSA) to the U.S. Department of Education.
 The school recommends a priority deadline of April 1 to apply for the financial aid.

 Grants

-Different types of federal and state aid programs that provide financial assistance to Atlantic Cape Community College students include the Federal Pell Grant, the Supplemental Educational Opportunity Grant, Academic Competitiveness Grant (ACG), and Tuition Aid Grant (TAG).
+Different types of federal and state aid programs that provide financial assistance include the Federal Pell Grant, the Supplemental Educational Opportunity Grant, Academic Competitiveness Grant (ACG), and Tuition Aid Grant (TAG).

 Student Employment